WUOT: History

-On June 2, 1949, the University of Tennessee filed paperwork with the Federal Communications Commission (FCC).
-It was seeking a construction permit to build a new noncommercial FM radio station in Knoxville.
-The idea to bring the university a radio station had been a plank of future U.S. senator Howard Baker's campaign platform for student body president at UTK.

-The FCC approved the application a month later.
-The university announced that it would be building studios on the ground floor of Ayres Hall and had bought equipment from defunct radio station WKPB.
-WKPB had been a commercial station on 93.3 FM owned by The Knoxville Journal that broadcast from October 15, 1947 until April 15, 1949.
-The Knoxville Journal, citing the uncertainty created by the advent of television, shut down the radio station and sold its equipment to the university and its records to the general public.
+On June 2, 1949, the University of Tennessee filed with the Federal Communications Commission for a construction permit to build a new noncommercial FM radio station in Knoxville.
+The idea to bring the university a radio station had been a campaign plank of future U.S. senator Howard Baker's campaign platform for student body president at UTK.
+The FCC approved the application a month later, at which time the university announced that it was building studios on the ground floor of Ayres Hall and had bought equipment from defunct radio station WKPB.
+WKPB had been a commercial station on 93.3 FM owned by The Knoxville Journal that broadcast from October 15, 1947 to April 15, 1949; the Journal, citing the uncertainty created by the advent of television, shuttered the station and sold its equipment to the university and its records to the general public.
 For a total of $16,000, the university had the equipment it needed to set up its own radio station.